rttist/docs/docs/en/configuration/configuration.md

 This option has default value `metadata.typelib.js`, which will generate file of given name in the root of the outDir.

 ### metadata.encode
-This option allows you to enable base32768 UTF-16 encoding, which will reduce size of the generated metadata type library by about 75%.
+This option allows you to enable/disable base32768 UTF-16 encoding, which will reduce size of the generated metadata type library by about 75&nbsp;%.
 Encoded metadata are not human readable.
-It's recommended to enable this option for production.
+This option is enabled by default and it is recommended to keep it enabled for production.

-Disabled by default because of Alpha version; allowing you to check generated metadata and create an issue in case you find a bug.
+It's recommended to disable this feature for debugging; allowing you to check generated metadata and create an issue in case you find a bug.

 ### plugins
 List of plugins (path or package name).
 Allows you to hook up into the transpilation process, do some tweak, change metadata and so on.